 2. Jesus promised that He would build His church (Matthew 16:18).
 Also, God calls persons to Himself and the Lord, not man, adds believers to the church (Acts 2:39, 41, 47; 5:14; 11:24; 2 Thessalonians 2:14).
 He increases its local and global membership.

-3. God draws unbelievers to His Son and His Son will by no means cast them out.
+3. God draws unbelievers to His Son, and His Son will not cast them out.
 Apart from God’s involvement, no person can come to Christ (John 6:37, 44, 65).

 4. God the Holy Spirit produces the new birth in every believer (John 3:5, 7-8; Titus 3:5).
 The regenerating work of the Holy Spirit cannot be resisted, foreseen, or controlled.

 5. God gives repentance to unbelievers (Acts 5:31; 11:18).
-Moreover, faith and suffering are gifts of grace that God gives to those whom He has chosen (Philippians 1:29).
-Also, God cleanses hearts by faith and causes persons to respond obediently to the gospel (Acts 15:8-9; 16:14).
+Moreover, faith and suffering are gifts of grace that God gives to those He has chosen to save (Philippians 1:29).
+Also, God opens hearts to respond favorably to the gospel (Acts 16:14).

-6. God the Father and the Son secure and protect every believer from perishing (John 10:28-29).
-The Holy Spirit seals believers in Christ as a pledge of their inheritance (Ephesians 1:13-14).
+6. God the Father and His Son secure and protect every believer from perishing (John 10:28-29).
+Also, the Holy Spirit seals believers in Christ as a pledge of their inheritance (Ephesians 1:13-14).
 Both truths affirm the security of the believer and the permanency of their salvation.